gee-community/example-scripts/ConfusionMatrices/confusionMatrix.consumersAccuracy.md

-# ConfusionMatrix.consumersAccuracy
+# confusionMatrix.consumersAccuracy
-- creates a new array indicating the consumer's accuracy(reliability) of a specified confusion matrix.
+- Creates a new array indicating the consumer's accuracy(reliability) of a specified confusion matrix.
-- computed as the number of correct classifications divided by the the total number of classifications for each row.
+- Computed as the number of correct classifications divided by the the total number of classifications for each row.

 ## Syntax